cloudflare/cloudflare-access-for-atlassian/README.md

 ## Installation

-This instructions applies to all supported Atlassian products.
+This instructions applies to all supported Atlassian products, installed locally.

 1. Download product plugin from [Releases](https://github.com/cloudflare/cloudflare-access-for-atlassian/releases)
-1. Add the environment variables below to your server with the value from Cloudflare Access settings:
+1. Add the environment variables below to your server with the value from Cloudflare Access settings :
     - `CF_ACCESS_ATLASSIAN_AUDIENCE`: Token audience from your Access configuration
     - `CF_ACCESS_ATLASSIAN_ISSUER`: Token issuer, your authentication domain.
 Something like: `https://<Your Authentication Domain>`
     - `CF_ACCESS_ATLASSIAN_CERTS_URL`: Certificates URL.
 Something like `https://<Your Authentication Domain>/cdn-cgi/access/certs`